Grenada citizenship

 A non-refundable contribution to the National Transformation Fund.
 Grenada uses the fund money to support healthcare, education and agriculture.

 In addition to investing, a programme participant also pays for Due Diligence and preparation of documents, as well as state fees.
-The total expenses amount depends on the number and age of family members.
+The total expenses depend on the number and age of family members.

 Investments in the Grenada state fund, including fees